Where we work

 - We work in more than 35 countries around the world

 RBGE is a highly international scientific botanic garden.
 Our science builds on collaborative partnerships, many established over decades or even centuries of working together.
-The Convention on Biological Diversity and the Sustainable Development Goals are key international policies guiding our work.
+Our work is guided by key international policies including the Convention on Biological Diversity and the UN Sustainable Development Goals.

-Our research has a strong focus on Scotland, tropical South America (Colombia, Brazil, Peru), southern South America, the Middle East, China, the Himalayas and South East Asia.
-We work in species rich countries where the need for biodiversity knowledge is most urgent, and are involved in extensive training and capacity building programmes.
-Our research is tightly integrated with our living and preserved collections, and the geographical focus of our work programme, also reflects the strengths of these collections.
+Our research has a strong focus on Scotland, the Middle East, China, the Himalayan region, South-East Asia, tropical South America, and Africa.
+We work in species-rich countries where the need for biodiversity knowledge is most urgent, and are involved in extensive training and capacity building programmes.
+Our research is tightly integrated with our living and preserved collections, and the geographical focus of our work programme also reflects the strengths of these collections.

-Scotland has an outstanding diversity of cryptogamic plants and fungi, and has the best remaining examples of globally rare temperate rainforest characterisd by lichen and bryophyte epiphytes, and iconic habitats such as Caledonian pinewoods, blanket peat, and machair.
-We have extensive research, conservation and outreach programmes aimed at understanding the plant diversity of Scotland, how it is likely to respond to environmental change, how to develop management solutions to protect its plants, and how to connect plants and people with the aim of enhancing sustainability and environmental stewardship.
+Scotland has an outstanding diversity of cryptogamic plants (mosses and liverworts) and fungi.
+It is home to the best remaining examples of globally rare temperate rainforest habitats characterised by epiphytic lichens and bryophytes, as well as iconic habitats such as the Caledonian pinewoods, blanket peat, and machair.
+RBGE has extensive research, conservation and outreach programmes aimed at understanding the plant diversity of Scotland, how it is likely to respond to environmental change, how to develop management solutions to protect its plants, and how to connect plants and people with the aim of enhancing sustainability and environmental stewardship.
 Current projects include:

 - Taxonomic research and species discovery with a focus on bryophytes and lichens